 View more details

 Arrive today in Japan’s thriving, exciting capital, Tokyo.
-Transfer to your luxury hotel - we recommend either the Mandarin Oriental Tokyo or The Peninsula Tokyo, and get acquainted with your new surroundings.
+Transfer to your luxury hotel - we recommend either the Mandarin Oriental Tokyo, the Peninsula Tokyo or Aman Tokyo, and get acquainted with your new surroundings.
 Relax at your hotel, getting rested up for the day ahead.

 After a gourmet breakfast, head to the famous Tsukiji Fish Market, the biggest wholesale fish and seafood market in the world, and its outer areas, Jogai Shijo.
 Enjoy its mixture of wholesale and retail shops, which celebrate traditional and innovative Japanese dishes.
 The Edo Tokyo Museum is your next stop, where you can learn all about Tokyo’s history and culture.
 Pop over to Ginza, Tokyo’s upscale fashion district, before taking a course in the ancient art of calligraphy.